argoproj/applicationset/docs/Generators.md

 * `organization`: Required name of the GitHub organization to scan.
 If you have multiple orgs, use multiple generators.
 * `api`: If using GitHub Enterprise, the URL to access it.
+* `allBranches`: By default (false) the template will only be evaluated for the default branch of each repo.
+If this is true, every branch of every repository will be passed to the filters.
+If using this flag, you likely want to use a `branchMatch` filter.
 * `tokenRef`: A Secret name and key containing the GitHub access token to use for requests.
 If not specified, will make anonymous requests which have a lower rate limit.

 For label filtering, the repository topics are used.
 Currently only the default branch for the repository will be scanned.

+Available clone protocols are `ssh` and `https`.

 ### Filters